Temporal In-Context Fine-Tuning with Temporal Reasoning for Versatile Control of Video Diffusion Models: Technical Appendices and Supplementary Material

 \subsection{Dataset}

-For the object-to-motion task, we use the DTU dataset~\cite{jensen2014large}.
+For the object-to-motion task, we use the DTU dataset~\cite{jensen2014large} (\textbf{License:} Non-commercial research use only).
 For character-to-video, keyframe interpolation, and ad video generation tasks, we manually collected condition–video pairs tailored to each task.
-For action transfer, we curate videos from SSv2~\cite{goyal2017something}.
-In the video style transfer task, we first synthesize starting frames using FLUX.1-dev~\cite{flux2024}, and then generate paired videos using SoRA~\cite{liu2024sora} and Wan2.1~\cite{wan2025wan}.
+For action transfer, we curate videos from SSv2~\cite{goyal2017something} (\textbf{License:} Research use only, non-commercial).
+In the video style transfer task, we first synthesize starting frames using FLUX.1-dev~\cite{flux2024} (\textbf{License:} Non-commercial License), and then generate paired videos using SoRA~\cite{liu2024sora} (\textbf{License:} Proprietary; use governed by OpenAI terms of service), and Wan2.1~\cite{wan2025wan} (\textbf{License:} Apache~2.0).
 Each task is trained on 30 samples.
 All videos contain 49 frames at 10 frames per second (fps), resized to either 480×480 or 848×480 while preserving the original aspect ratio.

 For evaluation and demonstration, we use image and video conditions that are not part of the training set.
 These include both manually collected images and synthesized ones generated using GPT-4o, FLUX, and Sora.
 For the action transfer task, we use unseen video samples from SSv2~\cite{goyal2017something}.
 Quantitative evaluations are conducted on 100 samples.
 For image-based metrics such as CLIP and LPIPS, scores are computed on a per-frame basis and then averaged to obtain the final results.